ZIO - Async I/O framework for Zig

 - Support for Linux (

-io_uring,epoll), Windows (iocp), macOS (kqueue), most BSDs (kqueue), and many other systems (poll) - User-mode coroutine context switching for
+io_uringwith automaticepollfallback), Windows (iocp), macOS/FreeBSD/NetBSD/OpenBSD (kqueue), and many other systems (poll) - User-mode coroutine context switching for

-- Fully asynchronous network I/O on all systems
+- Fully asynchronous network I/O on all systems.
+Supports TCP, UDP, Unix sockets, raw IP sockets, etc.

 - Structured concurrency using task groups